Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is a PowerShell module?

 A PowerShell module is a grouping of functions and code around a central theme.
-Modules are created for applications such as Microsoft Exchange, Active Directory, and VMware.
-You can even manage IIS application pools using PowerShell
+Modules are created for enterprise configurations such as Microsoft Exchange, Active Directory and VMware.
+You can even manage IIS application pools using PowerShell.

-Beyond applications, modules can be used for print management, network adapter configurations, and more.
-Modules are always created to manage a central theme or object.
+Beyond applications, modules can be used for print management, network adapter configurations and more.
+Modules are typically created to manage a central theme or object.

 There are four different PowerShell modules: